Doctrinal Studies Resource Center

 Premillennialism," and what the early Christians called "Chiliasm"

 (kill'-E-az-um), from the Greek word for "Millennium."
-Learn about
+This

 section contains a debate, Traditional Dispensationalism vs.